 Montessori Language Activities at Home

-The attractive language materials in the Beautiful Sun Montessori photo are part of a complete Montessori school curriculum.
+The attractive language materials in the photos are part of a complete Montessori school curriculum.
 Remember, you don’t need to create a Montessori school at home.
 Find what works for you.

 My posts on buying Montessori materials and finding free Montessori materials online have links to numerous language materials appropriate for use at home.
-My post on beginning sandpaper-letter activities and materials also has links for making some of your own language materials.
+My post on DIY beginning Montessori phonics also has links for making some of your own language materials.

 Here are links to some pages with information about Montessori language activities: